 The insurance company could try to reduce the value of your claim or shift the fault onto you.
 Our attorneys know about these tactics and how to prepare for them.
 When we represent you, we will spend time calculating the value of your case so we can fight for a settlement that appropriately addresses your damages.

 We Will Also Act to Protect Any Evidence Held By the Trucking Company

-Trucking companies or other corporations that employ truck drivers are often vicariously liable in 18-wheeler collision cases (Legal Information Institute (LLI)).
+Trucking companies or other corporations that employ truck drivers are often vicariously liable in 18-wheeler collision cases, according to the Legal Information Institute (LLI).
 For this reason, any evidence the company has in its possession could be in jeopardy.

 Our lawyers know how to identify and preserve this evidence, generally through a spoliation letter.
 Crucial evidence we seek to protect could include:

 - Dashcam video of the accident

 - Post-accident drug testing results